Box Breathing—A Quick & Easy Exercise to Bring Calm to Anyone, Anywhere

 The fight-or-flight response is an incredible and ancient biological response to immediate danger.
 When faced with a threat, fight-or-flight performs beautifully and automatically thanks to our sympathetic nervous system.
 In a life-threatening situation, fight-or-flight kicks into high gear, physically equipping the body to survive.
 Stress hormones flood our bodies, the heart beats rapidly, breathing becomes shallow and rapid and our pupils dilate.
-A person in this fight-or-flight state is better equipped to evade an aggressive predatory animal or leap out of the way of a vehicle barrelling toward them.
+A person in this fight-or-flight state is better equipped to evade an aggressive predatory animal or leap out of the way of a vehicle barreling toward them.
 Once a person has successfully evaded the danger, the body returns to equilibrium.
 Unfortunately, many people find themselves in this heightened state for long periods of time, induced by stress and ongoing anxiety.

-Anxiety and stress hijacks the sympathetic nervous system.
+Anxiety and stress hijack the sympathetic nervous system.
 The negative consequences of long-term anxiety are significant to our mental and physical well-being.
 Thankfully, there are many strategies we can employ to counteract these effects and leave ourselves in a calm, responsive state.
 Better yet, these strategies can be easily employed by kids, too!
 The technique described below is designed to elicit a relaxation response in a short period of time with no practice required.